AdobeDocs/pdfservices-api-documentation/src/pages/overview/pdf-services-api/howtos/webhook-notification.md

 If the response code is not 200 (OK) or the expected payload is not received, it will be considered an error response.
 In the event of 50 error responses within a 10-minute period, webhook notification support will be temporarily blocked for that client for the next 20 minutes.

-**Note**: The webhook notification support is only available in SDKs version 4.0.0 and above.
+**Note**: The webhook notification support is only available in SDKs version 4.x.x and the REST APIs.

-## Limitations
-1. Webhook notification support is not available for [external storage](https://developer.adobe.com/document-services/docs/overview/pdf-services-api/howtos/pdf-external-storage-sol/) based APIs.
-2. It is not available for [PDFProperties](https://developer.adobe.com/document-services/docs/overview/pdf-services-api/howtos/pdf-properties/) operation.